 The action controls what QEMU will do when the watchdog timer expires.
 The default is reset (forcefully reset the guest).
-Other possible actions are: shutdown (attempt to gracefully shutdown the guest), poweroff (forcefully poweroff the guest), pause (pause the guest), debug (print a debug message and continue), or none (do nothing).
+Other possible actions are: shutdown (attempt to gracefully shutdown the guest), poweroff (forcefully poweroff the guest), inject-nmi (inject a NMI into the guest), pause (pause the guest), debug (print a debug message and continue), or none (do nothing).
 Note that the shutdown action requires that the guest responds to ACPI signals, which it may not be able to do in the sort of situations where the watchdog would have expired, and thus -watchdog-action shutdown is not recommended for production use.

-'''

--watchdog i6300esb -watchdog-action pause
+-watchdog i6300esb -watchdog-action pause -watchdog ib700

--watchdog ib700

-'''